salan223/SphereMovie/doc/sprint2/standups.md

   1. Worked on:
   2. Commit to:
   3. Done by:
-  4. Blockers:
+  4. Blockers: None

 ## Karishma Maharjan
-  1. Worked on: implementing the watchlist feature in frontend
+  1. Worked on: implementing the watchlist feature in frontend and testing
-  2. Commit to: implementing the watchlist feature in backend
+  2. Commit to: implementing the watchlist feature in backend and testing
   3. Done by: December 3rd, 2024
   4. Blockers: None